Investing in Ginkgo Bioworks Holdings Inc. (DNA) is a safe bet with a significant edge - The Dwinnex

-In the latest session, Ginkgo Bioworks Holdings Inc. (NYSE: DNA) closed at 3.07 up 2.68% from its previous closing price of $2.99.
-In other words, the price has increased by $+0.0800 from its previous closing price.
-On the day, 16179313 shares were traded.
-DNA reached its highest trading level at $3.0800 during the session, while it also had its lowest trading level at $2.8700.
+In the latest session, Ginkgo Bioworks Holdings Inc. (NYSE: DNA) closed at 2.80 down -5.08% from its previous closing price of $2.95.
+In other words, the price has decreased by $-0.1500 from its previous closing price.
+On the day, 27856192 shares were traded.
+DNA reached its highest trading level at $2.8950 during the session, while it also had its lowest trading level at $2.6500.

 Top 5 Cheap Stocks to Own Right Now